QuentinRa/blog.quentinra.dev/tools/git/tools/actions.md

 [Go back](..)

-Actions are some code that are run each time you make a commit.
+Actions are some code that is run each time you make a commit.

-For instance, you could create an action that will verify that your code compile on some specific platform that you configured and return a ``cross`` if a test failed.
+For instance, you could create an action that will verify that your code compiles on some specific platform that you configured and return a ``cross`` if a test failed.